 Barts and the London Charity – Small Project Grant: Grants for innovative projects that enhance the health and wellbeing of patients in the five hospitals of Barts Health NHS in the City and East London and which fall outside the remit of the NHS.

-Bags of Help Grant: Bags of Help is Tesco’s local community grant scheme where the money raised from the 5p bag levy in Tesco stores is being used to fund thousands of community projects across the UK.
-The projects must meet the criteria of promoting community participation in the development and use of outdoor space.
+Bags of Help Grant: Bags of Help is Tesco’s local community grant scheme where the money raised by the carrier bag charge in Tesco stores is being used to fund thousands of community projects across the UK.
+The projects must meet the criteria of bringing benefits to the community.

 CAN Invest – Early Intervention Fund: Loans and business support is available to voluntary, community and social enterprise (VCSE) organisations that are planning to deliver innovative, demonstrably effective products and services in the ‘early intervention space’ for the benefit of children and young people in London.